How much should I save for retirement?

 Choose your retirement vehicle

-There are two main types of retirement accounts: 401(k)s and IRAs.
+There are two main types of retirement accounts: workplace plans, such as the 401(k) and 403(b), and IRAs.
 Both offer a tax benefit to help incentivize saving.
 It’s important to note you can’t withdraw the funds in these accounts before retirement age (generally considered 59½), without paying a 10% early withdrawal penalty, plus any income tax due.

 401(k) plans are retirement accounts typically offered to employees by their employers.
 Essentially, every time you receive a paycheck, you take part of the money and put it away for later (We’ll get to the details in a second).
-For people under the age of 50, the Internal Revenue Service (IRS) allows you to sock away up to $19,500 in a 401(k) every year—that is, as of 2020.
-For people over 50, that limit increases to $26,000.
+For people under the age of 50, the Internal Revenue Service (IRS) allows you to sock away up to $20,500 in a 401(k) every year as of 2022.
+For people over 50, that limit increases to $27,000.
 (This can be especially helpful for people who haven’t saved much earlier on.)
+In 2023, the contribution limit is $22,500 for those under 50 and $30,000 for those 50 and over.

 There are several types of 401(k) plans, and each one works a bit differently.
 We’ll talk about two of the most common types: Traditional 401(k)s and Roth 401(k)s.
 The main difference between them is when taxes are incurred.